-The resolution, which quotes extensively from the USMB Confession of Faith, was presented to the delegates by the U.S. Board of Faith and Life.
+The resolution, which quotes extensively from the USMB Confession of Faith, was presented to the delegates by the U.S. Board of Faith and Life, who unanimously approved the resolution in committee.
 Tim Sullivan, U.S. BFL chair, reported that the board intends to communicate the resolution to the U.S. government and will invite local congregations to share the statement with their state governments.

 The resolution approved by delegates states:

 We recognize that immigration issues are complex.
 We also acknowledge and appreciate the recent executive order of June 20, 2018, to cease the separation of immigrant families.
 We cannot support or affirm immigration policies of the United States government which exist to separate children from their parents.
 The God of compassion and mercy who ordained the family, calls for justice in the care of widows, orphans and sojourners in the land.
 (Ex.
 22:21-23)

 The Confession of Faith to which we hold states:

 God is a refuge and fortress to those in need (Article 1).

 Through word and deed Jesus proclaimed the reign of God, bringing good news to the poor, release to the captives, and recovery of sight to the blind (Article 1).

 Humans are the crowning act of God’s creation (Article 3).